BAT lowers Souza Cruz buyout offer for second time on payout

-NEW YORK British America Tobacco Plc (BATS.L) on Tuesday slightly reduced an offer for the 24.7 percent stake it does not already own in Souza Cruz SA CRUZ3.SA, Brazil's largest cigarette maker, to account for an interest on equity payout approved this week.
+NEW YORK, March 24 British America Tobacco Plc on Tuesday slightly reduced an offer for the 24.7 percent stake it does not already own in Souza Cruz SA , Brazil's largest cigarette maker, to account for an interest on equity payout approved this week.

 In a securities filing, Souza Cruz said BAT now is offering 26.13 reais in cash for each share of Souza Cruz, after subtracting a 0.01 real per share interest on equity payment that the Souza Cruz board approved on Monday.